 YOUR TUSCAN HIDEAWAY

-Here you will spend a few nights at the Borgo Santo Pietro, unwinding among the poplar trees and indulging in the local produce exquisitely prepared to Michelin-starred standard by the in-house chef, Andrea Mattei.
-Once you’re refreshed from dozing by the gorgeous infinity pool, we’ll organise a hire a car for you so you can continue your culinary adventure at your own pace.
+Spend your first few nights here at the Castle, unwinding among the poplar trees and indulging in the local produce exquisitely prepared at La Torre Restaurant and matched by one of the best wine cellars we have ever seen.
+Once you’re feeling refreshed from a rejuvenating spa treatment, we’ll organise a hire car for you so you can continue your culinary adventure at your own pace.
 Head to Siena and sample the traditional dishes, where the local specialities include beef from the special Chianina breed of cattle, pasta e fagioli, and of course, truffles.
 Make sure you take some time to sample the wines from the many vineyards around Montalcino.
 Tuscany is famous for its Chianti, and we can arrange for you to send a collection of your favourites home to remind you of your Tuscan retreat.Read more

 VOLCANIC SANDS AND SAPPHIRE WATERS